-The different phases of archaeological investigation (reconnaissance, intensive survey, site examination, and data recovery) reflect preservation planning standards for the identification, evaluation, registration, and treatment of cultural resources (National Park Service [NPS] 1983).
+The different phases of archaeological investigation (Phase IA sensitivity assessment, Phase IB field investigations, Phase II site evaluation, Phase III data recovery) reflect preservation planning standards for the identification, evaluation, registration, and treatment of cultural resources (National Park Service [NPS] 1983).
 This planning structure pivots around the eligibility of cultural resources for inclusion in the National Register of Historic Places (NRHP).
 The National Register is the official federal list of properties studied and found worthy of preservation.
 The results of an intensive (locational) survey and site examination are used to make recommendations about the significance and eligibility of any resource.